Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 Let’s talk pie.
 I have been making this pie for a few years and it ALWAYS goes over extremely well.
-It calls for REAL dairy (though, you could absolutely substitute with whipped coconut cream if dairy is problematic for you), and a quick, gluten-free graham cracker crust.Â
+It calls for REAL dairy (though, you could absolutely substitute with whipped coconut cream if dairy is problematic for you), and a quick, gluten-free graham cracker crust.

 It is DELICIOUS.
 Truly.
 Gluten-free nor not, this is the best chocolate cream pie I’ve ever tasted.
-As it’s my Mom’s favorite dessert, I usually make it once a year for her birthday and then again around Easter.
-I hope you enjoy it as much as we do!Â
+As it’s my Mom’s favorite dessert, I usually make it once a year for her birthday, and then again around Easter along with some springy holiday classics like some Deviled Eggs with Crispy Bacon and Roasted Asparagus, served alongside Honey Glazed Ham or Slow Roasted Leg of Lamb.

 Why is this the best chocolate pie?
+We’ve got three delicious reasons why:

 - Chocolate Mousse Filled – unlike many other chocolate pies, this one is filled with a decadent, dreamy chocolate mousse that is pretty darn simple to throw together!

 - No-Bake – no baking required here!
-Instead, we use a quickie chocolate mousse and a simple graham cracker crust.Â
+Instead, we use a quickie chocolate mousse and a simple graham cracker crust.

 - No Fussy Custard – another reason this chocolate pie is the best ever is because it doesn’t require making a custard and tempering eggs, as many chocolate pies do.
 Custards can be fussy, and we are not about fussy here!

-Chocolate Mousse Pie Ingredients
+Chocolate Mousse Pie Recipe Ingredients

 For the Graham Cracker Crust

-- Graham Crackers – for this crust, you’ll need 2 boxes (about 16 ounces) of graham crackers (THIS is our favorite brand for gluten-free).Â
+- Graham Crackers – for this crust, you’ll need 2 boxes (about 16 ounces) of graham crackers (THIS is our favorite brand for gluten-free).

 - Butter – this tasty pie crust also calls for butter!
 1½ sticks (12 tablespoons) of grass-fed butter cut into ½-inch chunks, to be exact!
 Be sure to let your butter soften before starting on the crust.